Alfredojrd86/frontendtest/README.md

 This will start the development server and open the application in your default web browser.

-## Contributing

-We welcome contributions to Pro Dashboard!
-If you have any suggestions or improvements, please feel free to submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.